Robust Differentiable Collision Detection for General Objects: Experiments

 \subsection{Runtime Analysis}

-We report the runtimes of RS-0 and RS-1 in Table~\ref{tab: time all}, measured per iteration per task on an Nvidia 3090 GPU with an Intel Xeon Platinum 8255C CPU.
-RS-0 is significantly more computationally expensive because each backward pass requires dozens of forward collision detections.
-This becomes prohibitive for concave objects with many convex pieces, such as those in Objaverse dataset.
-In contrast, RS-1 maintains similar speed regardless of the mesh complexity.
+We evaluate five methods grouped into two families, reporting representative runtimes in Table~\ref{tab: time all} since intra-family variances are negligible.
+The \textbf{RS-0 family} (Finite Difference, RS-0) is computationally expensive as each backward pass requires numerous forward collision detections.
+This becomes prohibitive for complex concave objects, such as those in the Objaverse dataset.
+Conversely, the \textbf{RS-1 family} (Analytical, RS-1-Dir, and \textbf{Ours}) maintains consistent efficiency regardless of mesh complexity.
+All benchmarks were performed using an Nvidia 3090 GPU and Intel Xeon Platinum 8255C CPU.
 Table~\ref{tab: time detail} shows a detailed runtime breakdown of each backward component.
-Our proposed sampling strategy is slightly more time-consuming, as it computes distances from the witness point to the entire pre-sampled candidate set, with complexity linear in the number of candidates.
+Sampling is time-consuming as it computes distances from the witness point to the entire pre-sampled candidate set, with complexity linear in the number of candidates.
 However, this operation is easily parallelizable on modern GPUs, mitigating the overhead.